raksonibs/docker_base_images/README.md

 #### Version 0.2

-* Adds a `build_scripts` directory with an `install_node.sh` script.
-It's not run automatically--child images can choose to run if it necessary.
+* Adds a `build_scripts` directory with some install scripts.
+They're not run automatically--child images can choose to run those that are necessary.

 #### Version 0.1